Empire's static pages

-From your Shopify admin, navigate to Online store>Pages.
+From your Shopify admin, navigate to Online store > Pages.
 Click the Add page button to open a new page template.

-Online shoppers these days aren't just interested in what they're buying—they're also interested in who they're buying it from.
+Online shoppers these days aren't just interested in what they're buying—they're also interested in whom they're buying it from.
 That's exactly what your about page is for: connecting with your customers, building trust, and establishing your brand.

 Adding a contact page to your store is a quick and easy way of engaging your customers.
 To create a contact page you will first need to create a new page.
 Scroll to the bottom right of the screen and select page.contact from the Template suffix dropdown menu.
 This will create a simple form on the page that will look a lot like the form above.

-If you would like to provide customers with an easy way of returning to your store from the cart page (besides your logo and header navigation), you can select Show "continue shopping" button from the cart page settings.
+If you would like to provide customers with an easy way of returning to your store from the Cart page (besides your logo and header navigation), you can select Show "Continue shopping" button from the Cart page settings.
 Use the link field below to specify where customers are directed to if they click your "Continue shopping" link.

 Empire also gives you the option to include a shipping calculator on your cart page—a tool that automatically fetches shipping rates on the cart page of your store, letting customers calculate their fees before completing checkout.
-This appears as a Calculate shipping link below the subtotal on the cart page.
+This appears as a Calculate shipping link below the subtotal on the Cart page.

 You can specify a default country in the Default country field.
-Note that if a customer is logged in to their account, their default country will be selected.
+Note that if a customer is logged in to their account, their default country will already be selected.

 Search results page

 You can customize the number of products that appear on your search results pages by selecting a number from the Results per page dropdown.
-If you would like to Show blog posts and pages in search results, ensure that option is selected.
+If you would like to Show blog posts and pages in search results, confirm that option is selected.

 By default, Empire provides users with a button to "Continue shopping."
 You can customize where this button links to by selecting a page from the dropdown or inputting a URL in the Continue shopping button link field.

-/editor#/piece of the URL and add to it:
+/editor# piece of the URL and add

 Your URL should look something like this: